 Paid or unpaid, when you work with a mentor what you’re doing is speeding up the process of learning the ins and outs of your industry.
 What could take you many years to learn on your own solely through experience and self-study, now takes far less time with the help of your mentor.
 I spent 4 years with my mentor before doing my first deal, and as a result of that training I’ve completed over 400 successful deals in the last 5 years.

-Working with a mentor does represent an up-front investment of time, patience, and money in the short-term.
+Working with a mentors for real estate investors does represent an up-front investment of time, patience, and money in the short-term.
 But for the long term, working with a mentor is one of the smartest things you can do when you start your real estate investing career to help distressed sellers to sell my house fast Long Island.